OakLabsInc/app-multi-window/README.md

 # app-multi-window

-This is an example of how to implement multiple windows for OakOS using a single display
+This is an example of how to implement multiple windows for OakOS using a single display with multiple applications installed

 ## Running locally